Leading a Transformative Bible Study

 For full transformation and conversion of heart, relational investment inside and outside of Bible study is crucial.
 You are forming people, not simply conducting a regular meeting.
 Here are some tips for great investment in your Bible study members:

 • Spend some time with them outside of study.
-Jesus didn’t spend time with his disciples only once a week in a class; he shared life with them throughout the week and they were impacted not only through times of formal teaching but also through his interest in them and his personal investment in them outside of formal meetings.
+Jesus didn’t spend time with his disciples only once a week in a class or during moments of formal teaching; he shared life with them through his interest in them and the time he spent with them during everyday moments of life.

 • Make invitations to other events and activities.
 How else can you spend time your participants?
 What other activities will help them grow?

-• Witness a life well lived.
+• Witness a life well-lived.
 Ask yourself, “Am I reinforcing the truths I am teaching in Bible study by the way I live?”
 As leaders, our lives should reflect what we are teaching.
-If we don’t witness to the truths we are teaching, then the members of our Bible study likely won’t accept what is being taught.
+If we don’t witness to the truths we are teaching, the members of our Bible study likely won’t accept what is being taught.
 We need to live the truths we are teaching.

 Discuss: How can you make a deeper investment in the members (or potential members) of your Bible study?